 16 Things I’ve Learned In 16 Years Of Marriage

-- Some days I can’t stand him, but I still love him.
+- Some days, I can’t stand him, but I still love him.
 LOL, I’m keeping it real.
-There are days where you are just not going to like your partner.
+There are days when you are just not going to like your partner.
 As long as you can talk it out at the end of the day, that’s the only thing that matters.
 In our earlier years, we would get mad at each other and not talk, including sleeping in separate rooms.
 But this does not work.
-Yes, people need their space, but not to the point where that space and seperateness threatens the health of your marriage.
-Now, we can get mad at each other, and give each other space.
+Yes, people need their space, but not to the point where that space and separateness threaten the health of your marriage.
+Now, we can get mad at each other and give each other space.
 But we communicate around and make it right.

 - There is no equal.
 Rarely is a marriage 50/50.
 Nope, but together you give 100%!
 Sometimes it’s 85%-15% or some other division.
-The point is, a marriage is about constantly stepping up and making it happen.
-He gives, I gives.
+The point is that a marriage is about constantly stepping up and making it happen.
+He gives, I give.
 We both contribute in order to make our marriage happen.
-So, if you are just starting out in your own marriage know that the division of duties and responsibilities will constantly change day to day, or maybe even hour to hour.
+So, if you are just starting out in your own marriage, know that the division of duties and responsibilities will constantly change daily or even hour to hour.

 - We have no set rules.
 We are both open to trying new things.
 There is no hard line or unspoken gender-based rules regarding who stays home and cares for our kids.
-We have both stayed home to care for the boys, while the other person worked.
+We have both stayed home to care for the boys while the other person worked.
 We both cook (although I prefer to leave all of the cooking to him, lol).
 We both do laundry, clean the house, help with homework, etc. There are things that I am better at, so I do them.
 There are things he is skilled in, so he does them.
-But there are no set rules when it comes to marrital responsibilities.
-Of course some things are well thought out and planned.
-But often we figure it out as we go along.
+But there are no set rules when it comes to marital responsibilities.
+Of course,e some things are well thought out and planned.
+But often, we figure it out as we go along.

 - Be grateful.
 In the past few years, Derrick lost his Mom, and I lost both of my parents.
 We have learned to lean on each other during hard times.
-We’ve also learned to appreciate each new day given to us, and be grateful for each other.
-We have both had low points in our life, and having the other person be there for us was an understatement.
+We’ve also learned to appreciate each new day given to us and be grateful for each other.
+We have both had low points in our life and having the other person be there for us was an understatement.
 I’ve learned to appreciate my husband and all the things he does for our family.
 Take time each day to appreciate your spouse.
-I will send him little text messages throughout the day letting him know how much he is loved and appreciated.
-A little love and gratitude will go a long ways!
+I will send him little text messages throughout the day, letting him know how much he is loved and appreciated.
+A little love and gratitude will go a long way!

 - Intimacy matters.
 Being intimate with your partner is a huge part of a relationship.
 During our earlier years, finding time for each other was hard.
-Having a set of twins, and then another baby (three under three), I was exhausted.
+Having a set of twins and then another baby (three under three), I was exhausted.
 There were days I didn’t even have time for a shower, let alone to think about having time for Derrick later.
-Over the years, we have both expressed what we need from each other and learned to make that time a priority.
-Intimacy is not just about the three letter word, but finding what your significant’s other love language is, and meeting their needs is huge.
+Over the years, we have expressed what we need from each other and learned to prioritize that time.
+Intimacy is not just about the three-letter word, but finding what your significant’s other love language is and meeting their needs is huge.

 - Surprise each other.
 It’s nice to get little notes of love, breakfast in bed, or a bouquet of flowers from time to time.
 After the honeymoon period of a marriage wears off, you have to put in the work to keep the flame alive.
 Spice things up.
 Role play with each other (don’t knock it till you try it).
 Try a new restaurant.
 Buy a new shirt, dress, lingerie.